Retrato de Pablo Picasso (1900)

 la mente con memoria de animal,

-la niebla que iba atravesando hasta el espejismo
+la niebla que iba atravesando hasta el

 que era mi futuro.